bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TestStandard_1dl93$6LnCXAW8eMV0BT07/Documentation.md

-Reference to standard that describes the test merthodology
+Reference to standard that describes the test merthodology.